RootsTech and Relatives at RootsTech - FAQ

 • How deep the lines go.

-• How connected your lines are to various parts of the world or ethnicities, such as if your line is not of English descent, for example.
+• How connected your lines are to various parts of the world or ethnicities.
+For example, if your line is not of English descent.

 • How accurate the relationships are in the tree on that line.